QigongChen/QigongChen.github.io/README.md

 <!-- Known as "forking" the repository. -->

-- Fork this repository (or [use this repository as a template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)) and change the name to `your-username.github.io`.
+- Use this repository as a template and change the name to `your-username.github.io`.

 See instructions from GitHub [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).